thaimynguyen/Tic_Tac_Toe_Pygame/README.md

 ## Learning Goals
 Major things that I want to focus on learning in this project
-- Get familiar with Pygame - setting up screen, drawing figures, adding sounds & score board.
+- Get familiar with Pygame - setting up screen, drawing figures, adding sounds etc.
 - Create an efficient algorithm to check & draw the winning line
 - Apply Unit Testing: Pytest